 Gakushuin University is a relatively small private university located in one of the most convenient places in Tokyo.
 Unlike many colleges in big cities, however, it has a large beautiful campus with plenty of trees and greenery.

-There are eight independent research groups in the department.
+There are nine independent research groups in the department.
 Each group, which is the core of our research, consists of a professor and a assistant professor as well as graduate and undergraduate students.
-The five groups in experimental physics cover a wide range of fields including condensed matter physics, surface physics, quantum optics, crystal science, and biophysics.
+The six groups in experimental physics cover a wide range of fields including condensed matter physics, surface physics, quantum optics, crystal science, and biophysics.
 The three theoretical groups cover condensed matter physics, statistical physics, mathematical physics, relativity, and cosmology.

 Undergraduate students learn basic physic through small class lectures, problem sessions, and experiments in small groups.
 The environment is intimate and supportive without too much competitive pressures.